 Hip: The inclined external angle formed by the intersection of two sloping roof planes.
 Extends from the ridge to the eaves.

-Hip Roof: A type of roof containing sloping planes on each of four sides.
-It does not have gables.
+Hip Roof: A type of roof containing sloping planes on all four sides.
+Doesn’t have gables.

 Hip Shingles: Shingles used to cover the inclined external angle formed by the intersection of two sloping roof planes.